jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (c) an infant, a mentally disordered person, or a person under some other legal disability,— (2) On the making of such an order, Public Trust may enter into an agreement with the applicant for the purchase at fair market value of the title to or any interest in the mineral estate.
 (3) Public Trust shall not enter into an agreement with the applicant for the purchase of the title to or any interest in the mineral estate if he or she considers an offer at fair market value has not been made.
-(4) Any money payable pursuant to any such agreement shall be paid to the Public Trust, and Public Trust, after deducting any fair and reasonable costs incurred by it in relation to the agreement, shall hold the remaining money on behalf of the person represented by it.
+(4) Any money payable pursuant to any such agreement shall be paid to Public Trust, and Public Trust, after deducting any fair and reasonable costs incurred by it in relation to the agreement, shall hold the remaining money on behalf of the person represented by it.
 (5) If any doubt or dispute arises as to the rights of any person to receive the money held by Public Trust under this section, Public Trust may apply to the High Court for an order instructing Public Trust how to deal with and apply any such money.

 ### 80 Access arrangements in respect of Maori land
-(1) Except where the land is owned by a single owner in severalty or is vested in trust in a body corporate or a trustee (other than the Maori Trustee), any arrangement for the purposes of section 50 or section 60 with any person having a freehold interest in Maori land or any claim for compensation under section 76 shall be entered into or made by the Maori Trustee on behalf of that person.
+(1) Except where the land is owned by a single owner in severalty or is vested in trust in a body corporate or a trustee (other than the Māori Trustee), any arrangement for the purposes of section 50 or section 60 with any person having a freehold interest in Maori land or any claim for compensation under section 76 shall be entered into or made by the Māori Trustee on behalf of that person.
-(2) If any Maori land is owned by a single owner in severalty or is vested in trust in a body corporate or a trustee (other than the Maori Trustee), the owner or the body corporate or the trustee, as the case may be, may appoint the Maori Trustee as his, her, or its agent to act in respect of any arrangement for the purposes of section 50 or section 60 or any claim for compensation under section 76; and in any such case the Maori Trustee, if he or she accepts the appointment, shall have all the powers and discretions of the person appointing him or her in respect of such an arrangement.
+(2) If any Maori land is owned by a single owner in severalty or is vested in trust in a body corporate or a trustee (other than the Māori Trustee), the owner or the body corporate or the trustee, as the case may be, may appoint the Māori Trustee as his, her, or its agent to act in respect of any arrangement for the purposes of section 50 or section 60 or any claim for compensation under section 76; and in any such case the Māori Trustee, if he or she accepts the appointment, shall have all the powers and discretions of the person appointing him or her in respect of such an arrangement.
-(3) Any compensation agreed upon in any case where the Maori Trustee is acting for the person entitled to it shall be paid to the Maori Trustee; and, subject to subsection (4) of this section, the Maori Trustee shall distribute the compensation money, after making any proper deductions, to the persons entitled to it.
+(3) Any compensation agreed upon in any case where the Māori Trustee is acting for the person entitled to it shall be paid to the Māori Trustee; and, subject to subsection (4), the Māori Trustee shall distribute the compensation money, after making any proper deductions, to the persons entitled to it.
-(4) If he or she thinks fit to do so, the Maori Trustee may apply to the Maori Land Court to determine to whom, and in what proportions, any compensation money paid to him or her under this section should, according to what the Court considers just and equitable in the circumstances, be distributed; and the compensation money shall be distributed in accordance with any order made by the Court in that behalf.
+(4) If he or she thinks fit to do so, the Māori Trustee may apply to the Maori Land Court to determine to whom, and in what proportions, any compensation money paid to him or her under this section should, according to what the court considers just and equitable in the circumstances, be distributed; and the compensation money shall be distributed in accordance with any order made by the court in that behalf.
-(5) Any action or decision of the Maori Trustee under this section shall be binding on all persons whom he or she represents, and anything done or omitted to be done by the Maori Trustee in the exercise of his or her rights and powers under this section shall not be actionable at the suit of any person.
+(5) Any action or decision of the Māori Trustee under this section shall be binding on all persons whom he or she represents, and anything done or omitted to be done by the Māori Trustee in the exercise of his or her rights and powers under this section shall not be actionable at the suit of any person.

 **Notation on land titles**